First Observational Evidence for Split Infall Flow of Cosmic Filaments into Clusters: Results

-We find several physical features of this filament flow:\\ (a) The amplitude of the infall velocity has a trend of increase-maximum-decrease from the cluster center towards outside along the filament, which agrees with the depletion radius feature of general dark matter halos in N-body simulation \cite{Fong2021}.
-The maximum infall velocity toward each cluster with mass $m\sim10^{14.3}M_\odot$ at redshift $z\sim0.059$ reaches $v_{\rm max}\sim30$ km/s, whose projection on the line-of-sight is $v_{\rm z,max}\sim20$ km/s \footnote{Assuming the line connecting cluster A and cluster B is isotropically oriented, a shell integral gives $\bar{v}_{\rm z}=\langle vcos\theta\rangle=\frac{\int_0^{\pi/2}\int_0^{\pi/2}v cos\theta sin\theta d\theta d\phi}{\int_0^{\pi/2}\int_0^{\pi/2}sin\theta d\theta d\phi}$=$\frac{1}{2}\bar{v}$.
-We confirm the mean projection effect of $\langle cos\theta\rangle\sim0.5$ in Fig.\,\ref{Fig fiducial filament properties}.
-But we note this is the mean value, while the actual value can vary at different location.
-A deprojected velocity profile can be found in Fig.\,\ref{Fig flow data sim}.}.\\ (b) The depletion radius, where the infall velocity into the cluster is maximized, is sensitive to the mass distribution in the system.
-In the observation (Fig.\,\ref{Fig flow}), this position is at $\sim0.15$ of the filament length (2-6 Mpc, 4.7 Mpc on average), so overall $<1$ Mpc from the cluster center.
-For comparison, in N-body simulation, for a single halo with such mass but average environment density, this position is at $\sim3$ Mpc from the halo center with maximum infall velocity $>400$ km/s after removing Hubble flow (Fig.\,\ref{Fig v emulator}).
-For a simulated halo-halo system in an average cosmological environment (without an intervening filament), this position is at $\sim1.4$ Mpc from the halo center with maximum infall velocity $\sim60$ km/s (Fig.\,\ref{Fig flow data sim}).
-This is due to the presence of the filament and the other cluster as a special environment, and we refer to Appendix \ref{Sec appendix emulator} for a more detailed demonstration. \\ (c) The galaxy line-density is anti-correlated to the amplitude of this flow in the filament.
-In Fig.\,\ref{Fig linear_fit}, the velocity flow is zero at the filament's midpoint and peaks near the two ends, meanwhile, in the galaxy number count distribution, it suggests the density of the filament peaks at the center and decreases at two ends.
-We demonstrate this density is not due to the redshift-space distortion (RSD) and the cylindrical selection function in Fig.\,\ref{Fig RSD cylinder}, but due to filament dynamics.
-This behavior is consistent with the continuity equation, which in a cylindrical filament approximation writes: $d(A\times v\times \rho)/dt=0$, where $A$ denotes the area, $v$ denotes the velocity of the flow, and $\rho$ denotes the density.
-The density-velocity co-evolution additionally supports depletion radius as a clear boundary between the cluster and the filament.
-This point will be further confirmed in the cluster-mass-dependency result next.
+(c) The galaxy line-density is anti-correlated with the amplitude of this flow in the filament.
+In Fig.\,\ref{Fig linear_fit}, the velocity flow is zero at the filament's midpoint and peaks near the two ends.
+Meanwhile, the galaxy number count distribution suggests that the density of the filament peaks at the center and decreases at two ends.
+We demonstrate this density is not due to the redshift-space distortion (RSD) and the cylindrical selection function in Appendix \ref{Appendix RSD Cylinder}, but rather to filament dynamics.
+This behavior is consistent with the continuity equation, which, in a cylindrical filament approximation, can be expressed as: $d(A\times v\times \rho)/dt=0$, where $A$ denotes the area, $v$ denotes the velocity of the flow, and $\rho$ denotes the density.
+The density-velocity co-evolution additionally supports the depletion radius as a clear boundary between the cluster and the filament.
+This point will be further confirmed in the cluster-mass-dependency result that follow.